-Types of care
+Types of Care

 In New Zealand, care is offered across four levels: rest home, hospital, dementia, and psychogeriatric.
-An on-site care home may provide one or more of these levels of care.
+An on-site care home within a retirement village may provide one or more of these levels of care.
 Typically, a care home offers rest home and potentially hospital level care.
 However, specialised units and nursing care are necessary for secure dementia and psychogeriatric care, which not all care homes have the facilities or staff to provide.
 As a result, residents in need of this higher level of care may need to transition outside of the village.

 Care accommodation is typically offered in a room located within a care home.
 Rooms vary in size and amenities depending on the specific care home and whether you occupy a standard or premium room.
 Some retirement villages provide care accommodation in care suites or apartments.